-HITRUST undertook the initiative to create the HITRUST Threat Catalogue to aid healthcare organizations in improving their information security posture by better aligning cyber threats with HITRUST CSF risk factors and controls.
+HITRUST undertook the initiative to create the HITRUST Threat Catalogue to aid organizations in improving their information security posture by better aligning cyber threats with HITRUST CSF risk factors and controls.
 The HITRUST Threat Catalogue provides greater visibility into areas representing the greatest risk exposure and enhances the underlying risk analyses used to develop the HITRUST CSF.

 The explicit alignment of threats to the HITRUST CSF produces a combination not found in other frameworks.
-It simplifies the risk analysis process for healthcare organizations and reduces some of the burden, costs, and confusion otherwise experienced when attempting to achieve this level of risk management.
+It simplifies the risk analysis process for organizations and reduces some of the burden, costs, and confusion otherwise experienced when attempting to achieve this level of risk management.

 The threat catalogue will be continuously developed and maintained by the HITRUST Threat Catalogue Working Group, which will focus its initial efforts on four principle tasks: